ELY3M/elys-switch-guide.github.io/docs/user_guide/sysnand/sending_payload.md

 ### Instructions

 !!! tip ""
-    1. Install and run TegraRCMGUI
-    2. Copy the hekate_ctcaer `.bin` file from the Hekate `.zip` file and fusee-primary.bin to the favorites folder in the TegraRCMGUI program folder.
+    1. Install TegraRcmGUI by unzipping and put the contents in your preferred place on your computer.
+	2. TegraRcmGUI came with the payloads in the favorites folder.
+We need to make sure we update them with latest payload bins.
+		- copy the latest payload bins into the favorites folder and just say yes to overwrite.
     3. Navigate to the `Settings` tab, then press `Install Driver` and follow the on-screen instructions
     4. Connect your Switch in RCM to your PC using the USB cable
     5. Navigate to the `Payload` tab of TegraRcmGUI